abdrahmansoltan/Learning-Notes/Frontend/Frameworks/React/2-Hooks.md

 - How does the cleanup function remembers the variables from the `useEffect` callback function?
   - it's because of `closures` in `JavaScript`

 ---

+### useLayoutEffect

+It's similar to `useEffect`, but it fires synchronously after all DOM mutations.
+It's used when you need to read from the DOM and then immediately make a change to the DOM.

+---